 Once again, however, looking around the world, one is prone to exclaim that darkness on earth is scary these days.
 As brazen as it gets, ISIS pours across the Middle East and into the rest of the world, burning and looting, raping and decapitating.
 Its slogan-shouting and gun-waving visibility indoctrinates effortlessly the mindless youth of both genders from across the globe suffering from a distorted zeal.
 In ways that are as dark as they are shocking, these youth of a so-called Islamic faith rise up to the call of insane violence in the name of religion.
 And the world suffers from this utterly dark reign of terror.

 While we tremble at the thought of dire consequences to the world from what we all conclude is a visible blood-thirsty movement like ISIS, however, we cannot turn a blind eye to the build-up of aggression from other seemingly milder quarters and consider them legitimate and benign.
 These include the perseverate progress on nuclear capabilities by existing nuclear powers and others bent on extracting equal recognition (North Korea, Iran), and “invasions” under different guises in the Middle East (by the Americans) and the Balkans (by the Russians).
 In particular, the world must always cast light on what America, the self-named leader of the “free” world, is actually doing.
 In ways far darker and more insidious than what is publicly affirmed, the Americans operate a trouble-instigating strategy around the globe as they unabashedly try their darn best to maintain world dominance.
 The original culprit of currency-manipulation in the world, and hands-down the biggest and most blatant currency-manipulator in the world still, America manipulates world politics, notably in the Middle East and in South Asia currently.
-In the latter region, the Americans are deep in their frenzied attempts to rally south Asian countries – particularly the historically aggressive Japan which has yet to come clean on its war crimes – all aimed at stalling the inevitable rise of China as a world superpower.
+In the latter region, the Americans are deep in their frenzied attempts to rally south Asian countries (and territories) – particularly the historically aggressive Japan which has yet to come clean on its war crimes, and the historically divisive Chinese-territory of Taiwan with its aggressive group of breakaway politicians – all aimed at stalling the inevitable rise of China as a world superpower.
+The United States of America, a self-declared enforcer of world peace, is hands-down the most violent country in the entire world, both within its own borders and without.

 There is suffocating darkness in other fronts too these days, Pope Francis laments in Laudato Si’, in the way language has grown harsher and appetites have grown bigger.
 While technical knowledge is vast, wisdom is lacking.
 Pleasure is pursued as much as moral purpose is abandoned.
 As the world turns itself over to reckless consumption and a throw-away culture, creation is held captive by mindless extraction, all in the name of “progress”.
 Darkness once again reigns, as humanity is in thrall to an abusive spirit that wreaks ecological crisis both in the natural as well as in the social environments.